Should You Sleep in Panties?

 While your bedding might keep you warm at night, the fabric in some sheets can feel scratchy and coarse.
 In addition to general discomfort, dermatologist Dr. Joshua Zeichner explains that the synthetic materials in certain bedding can cause irritation or worsen skin conditions like eczema and rosacea.

-Unless you’re using silk or cotton sheets, you might prefer the comfort of sleeping in underwear.
-Especially if your panties are breathable and soft, you won’t mind the extra layer.
+Unless you're using silk or cotton sheets, you might prefer the comfort of sleeping in cotton underwear.
+Cotton is the best fabric for sleepwear because they are breathable and soft, you won't mind the extra layer.

 3. For Less Laundry